Migrate to Azure Machine Learning

 Feature ML Studio (classic) Azure Machine Learning Drag and drop interface Classic experience Updated experience - Azure Machine Learning designer Code SDKs Not supported Fully integrated with Azure Machine Learning Python and R SDKs Experiment Scalable (10-GB training data limit) Scale with compute target Training compute targets Proprietary compute target, CPU support only Wide range of customizable training compute targets.
 Includes GPU and CPU support Deployment compute targets Proprietary web service format, not customizable Wide range of customizable deployment compute targets.
 Includes GPU and CPU support ML Pipeline Not supported Build flexible, modular pipelines to automate workflows MLOps Basic model management and deployment; CPU only deployments Entity versioning (model, data, workflows), workflow automation, integration with CICD tooling, CPU and GPU deployments and more Model format Proprietary format, Studio (classic) only Multiple supported formats depending on training job type Automated model training and hyperparameter tuning Not supported Supported.
 Code-first and no-code options.
 Data drift detection Not supported Supported Data labeling projects Not supported Supported Role-Based Access Control (RBAC) Only contributor and owner role Flexible role definition and RBAC control AI Gallery Supported (https://gallery.azure.ai/) Unsupported

 Learn with sample Python SDK notebooks.

 Verify that your critical Studio (classic) modules are supported in Azure Machine Learning designer.
-For more information, see the Studio (classic) and designer module-mapping table below.
+For more information, see the Studio (classic) and designer component-mapping table below.